MBB Star Gerald Glass And Longtime SID Langston Rogers Among List

 Rogers earned both the B.S.E. and M.Ed. degrees from Delta State University, where he was a member of the baseball team, playing for Boston Red Sox Hall of Famer Dave "Boo" Ferriss, while also serving two years as student sports information director and sports editor of the campus newspaper.
-Prior to enrolling at Delta State, he earned the Associate of Arts degree from East Mississippi Junior College where he was student body president, editor of the campus newspaper, played baseball for legendary coach Bob 'Bull' 'Cyclone' Sullivan and also served as student sports information director.
+Prior to enrolling at Delta State, he earned the Associate of Arts degree from East Mississippi Junior College where he was student body president, editor of the campus newspaper, played baseball for legendary coach Bob "Bull" "Cyclone" Sullivan and also served as student sports information director.
 Ferriss and Sullivan are both members of the Mississippi Sports Hall of Fame.

 He is married to the former Paula Lowery of Cleveland, Miss., who also graduated from Delta State.
 They have two children, Laura and Bill, and four grandchildren -- Austin, Anna, Abby and Avery.
 Laura received her undergraduate and master's degrees from Delta State and her PhD from the University of Mississippi, while Bill's undergraduate degree is from Ole Miss and his master's degree is from Mississippi College.